 Prosecutions for white collar offenses often begin with lengthy investigations before an arrest is ever made.

 Depending upon the size and complexity of the case, these investigations may go on for months or even years while the government builds its case.
 At any time during this phase, you may be approached and questioned by law enforcement.

 Although you may think you are helping yourself out by answering innocent questions, the police are expertly trained in getting you to make statements they can use against you.
 Even a statement wholly unrelated to the alleged offense, if it is untruthful or contradictory to a previous statement, may be used against you.

 Talk to an attorney before you talk to the police.
 You have a constitutional right to refuse to answer questions or to have an attorney present during any questioning.

 If you bring us in during the investigation phase, we may be able to influence how an arrest is made or which charges are filed.
 We may even be able to prevent charges from being filed in the first place.

-Email or call Aldridge Law Group at 502-855-7584 for a free initial consultation with a dedicated and experienced Kentucky criminal defense lawyer.
+Email or call Aldridge Law Group at our office for a free initial consultation with a dedicated and experienced Kentucky criminal defense lawyer.
 We have offices conveniently located in both Elizabethtown and Louisville.